-Between June 2013 and October 2016, several lawsuits were filed by preferred and common stockholders of Fannie Mae and Freddie Mac in the U.S. Court of Federal Claims, the U.S. District Court for the District of Columbia, the U.S. District Court for the Southern District of Iowa, the U.S. District Court for the Northern District of Iowa, the U.S. District Court for the District of Rentucky, the U.S. District Court for the Northern District of Illinois, the U.S. District Court for the Western District of Texas and the U.S. District Court for the Southern District of Texas against one or more of the United States, Treasury and FHFA, challenging actions taken by the defendants relating to the senior preferred stock purchase agreements and the conservatorships of Fannie Mae and Freddie Mac.
+Between June 2013 and June 2017, several lawsuits were filed by preferred and common stockholders of Fannie Mae and Freddie Mac in multiple federal courts against one or more of the United States, Treasury and FHFA, challenging actions taken by the defendants relating to the senior preferred stock purchase agreements and the conservatorships of Fannie Mae and Freddie Mac.
 Some of these lawsuits also contain claims against Fannie Mae and Freddie Mac.
-The legal claims being advanced by one or more of these lawsuits include challenges to the net worth sweep dividend provisions of the senior preferred stock that were implemented pursuant to the August 2012 amendments to the agreements, the payment of dividends to Treasury under the net worth sweep dividend provisions, and FHFA's decision to require Fannie Mae and Freddie Mac to draw funds from Treasury in order to pay dividends to Treasury prior to the August 2012 amendments.
-The plaintiffs seek various forms of equitable and injunctive relief, including rescission of the August 2012 amendments, as well as damages.
+The legal claims being advanced by one or more of these lawsuits include challenges to the net worth sweep dividend provisions of the senior preferred stock that were implemented pursuant to the August 2012 amendments to the agreements, the payment of dividends to Treasury under the net worth sweep dividend provisions, and FHFA's decision to require Fannie Mae and Freddie Mac to draw funds from Treasury in order to pay dividends to Treasury prior to the August 2012 amendments, as well as damages.
+The courts where the lawsuits were filed and the current status of the cases are listed below.

+District of Columbia.
 On September 30, 2014, the U.S. District Court for the District of Columbia dismissed all but one of the cases then pending before that court.
 The plaintiffs in each of the dismissed cases filed a notice of appeal.
 The plaintiffs in the case that was not dismissed by the court voluntarily dismissed their lawsuit on October 31, 2014.
-On February 3, 2015, the U.S. District Court for the Southern District of Iowa dismissed the case pending before it.
-On September 9, 2016, the U.S. District Court for the Eastern District of Kentucky dismissed the case pending before it.
-The plaintiff in that case filed a notice of appeal and the appeal was docketed on November 17, 2016.
 On February 21, 2017, the Court of Appeals for the District of Columbia Circuit affirmed in part and reversed in part the district court's dismissal of the cases filed in the U.S. District Court for the District of Columbia.
-On March 30, 2017, the U.S. District Court for the Northern District of Iowa dismissed the case pending before it.
-The plaintiff in that case filed a notice of appeal and the appeal was docketed on April 4, 2017.
-The matters where Fannie Mae is a named defendant are described below or in "Note 15, Commitments and Contingencies."
+On July 17, 2017, the Court of Appeals issued a revised opinion allowing certain plaintiffs to continue to maintain certain claims the original opinion had found not properly preserved, and modifying its discussion of the standard that applies to one of those claims.
+Fannie Mae is a defendant in this action, which is described in "Note 15, Commitments and Contingencies."